jiaahui/Notes/English/NCE2.md

 ## Story

 Mr. James Scott has a garage in Silbury and now he has just bounght another garage in Pinhurst.
 Pinhurst **is only five miles from** Silbury, but Mr. Scott cannot **get a telephone for his new garage**.
 So he has just bounght twelve pigeons.
 Yesterday, a pigeon carried the first message from Pinhurst to Silbury.
 The bird **covered the distance in three minutes**. **Up to now**, Mr. Scott has **sent a great many requests for** spare parts and other urgent messages from one garage to another. **In this way**, he has begun his own private telephone service.

+# NCE2L06

+## Words

+beggar n. 乞丐

+pocket money 零花钱

+call at = call on = visit 拜访

+a botle of ink 一瓶墨水

+ask sb for sth

+## Grammar

+a/an: 泛指某事物 a/an 由是否是元音音标决定

+the: 特指某事物

+some: 偏肯定

+any: 偏否定

+## Story

+I have just **moved to a house** in Bridge Street.
+Yesterday a beggar **knocked at** my door.
+He **asked me for a meal** and a glass of beer. **In return for this**, the beggar **stood on his head** and sang songs.
+I gave him a meal.
+He ate the meal and drank the beer.
+Then he put a piece of cheese in his pocket and went away.
+Later a neighbor told me about him.
+Everybody knows him.
+His name is Percy Buttons.
+He **calls at** every house in the street **once a month** and always **asks for** a meal and a glass of beer.